commitsto/commits.to/README.md

 In that case, the
 `x%` is `1-credit(tnow-tdue)` and the
 `y%` is 100% minus that, i.e., `credit(tnow-tdue)`.
-(The credit function, which takes the number of seconds late, returns 1 for negative numbers and then increases the higher the positive number.)
+(The credit function, which takes the number of seconds late, returns 1 for negative numbers and then decreases monotonically the later you are, i.e., for more and positive number of seconds late.)
 And instead of the string "pending" maybe it's a checkbox that when checked gives you the option to specify the fraction completed and when you (fractionally) completed it.

 In the second case, where `xfin` and `tfin` are specified, the